Pavluke/vscode_dart_enum_extension_generator/README.md

-# Dart Enum Extensions Generator
+# Dart Enum Extension Generator

 An extension for Visual Studio Code that automatically generates useful extension methods for Dart enums, enhancing productivity and code consistency.